bengula/bengula/README.md

 ## ⚡ Fun fact: ...

 When I'm not diving into DevOps or data science, I enjoy exploring new recipes in the kitchen.
-I'm also fascinated by the potential  with pholosophy.
-I think math is the epitome of philosopy merging scince and arts. $$ \noindent My philosophy is: \textbf{Change is the only constant}, which can be expressed mathematically as:
+I'm also fascinated by the potential  of philosophy.
+Math is the epitome of philosophy merging science and arts.
+<span class="latex"> \noindent My philosophy is: \textbf{Change is the only constant}, which can be expressed mathematically as:

 \[
 \Delta = k
 \]

-\noindent Therefore, I keep learning.$$
+\noindent Therefore, I keep learning.</span>

 ---